accelazh/accelazh.github.io/_posts/2016-11-21-Tail-Latency-Study.md

                 2. to set the core’s speed as per the slowdown factor, we employ RAPL
 ```

+__Monitoring__

+There should be two types of monitoring

+  * Single operation
+  * Percentile statistics

+The monitoring should be able to

+  * Provide a trace id that can be followed from user request entrance to hardware operations
+  * Cover the breakdown of each level
+  * Point cover where it is easy to have problems

+There are several aspects to be monitored

+  * Errors that directly related to customer failure, e.g. VM stall/restart
+  * Timeout error counts and auto throttles that directly impact customer experience
+  * Operation slowdown
+  * Typical hardware performance such as CPU, network, disks
+  * Provide trace from user entrace, breakdown at each level, and eventually to hardware

 __Other References__

   * [Latency Numbers Every Programmer Should Know](https://people.eecs.berkeley.edu/~rcs/research/interactive_latency.html): Give you the basic latency numbers of each level of a storage system